 This web page shows only a small excerpt of our Haban research.
-Another 67 words (5 lines of text) covering the years 1273, 1770 and 1656 are included under the topic Early Haban History in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) covering the years 1273, 1770 and 1656 are included under the topic Early Haban History in all our PDF Extended History products and printed products wherever possible.

 Haban Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Haban has been recorded under many different variations, including Hobbins, Hobbin, Hobbis, Hobbiss, Hoben and others.

 Early Notables of the Haban family (pre 1700)

 Distinguished members of the family include Agnes Hobbis, who held estates in Huntingdonshire during the reign of Edward 1st; and Ann Hibbins (Hibbens or Brennum Clenums), executed for witchcraft in...
-Another 29 words (2 lines of text) are included under the topic Early Haban Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Haban family